 Keeping all company information secure is important, but certain types of information like credit card and social security numbers require heightened protection under specific privacy laws or regulations.
 Losing such sensitive information can turn a data breach into a full-blown privacy failure.
 Companies need to address and classify these types of information and understand the oversight and compliance costs to retain them.

-How long should we keep sensitive data?
+How long should we as consultants keep sensitive data?

 As business changes, previously collected data can be forgotten.
 Leading companies incorporate the data they collect into their records management policies to ensure the data does not exist indefinitely.
 Establishing data’s shelf life is a critical step in minimizing the risk of a costly data breach involving low-value data.